aarongorka/aarongorka-com/content/blog/smoke-testing-infrastructure.md

 # Framework

-We're running running our tests in Docker using the [3 Musketeers](https://3musketeers.io/) pattern:
+We're running our tests in Docker using the [3 Musketeers](https://3musketeers.io/) pattern:

 `docker-compose.yml`:
 ```yaml